A seven-member board appointed to four-year terms, the board meets the second Monday of each month at 7:00 PM in the town hall main meeting room.

 All members of any board or committee must be Chili town residents and are appointed by the town board.

-Members: Earl Bassett, Tammy Canfield, Linda Hamilton, John Kinton, Chair, Bonnie M. Moore, Lynsey LaMorte, Peter Widener.
+Members: Robert Byer, Tammy Canfield, Jessica Foley, Linda Hamilton, Bonnie M. Moore, Lynsey LaMorte, Peter Widener, Chair.
 Liaison: James Valerio.

 Certificate of Merit